OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

        dnf install pmix-5.0.7-1.el8.x86_64.rpm pmix-devel-5.0.7-1.el8.x86_64.rpm

-   * Enable Munge_ authentification as recommended in MPI_UsersGuide_.
+   * Enable Munge_ authentification as recommended in the MPI_UsersGuide_.

    * The ``per-user-config-files`` is disabled as described in the ``configure`` script::